 What is a Tracking Number?

-A tracking number is a unique number placed on every package by the carrier.
-It is printed on the package label in human-readable and machine readable formats.
-It is also known as a PRO number, waybill number or airbill number.
+A tracking number is a unique number assigned to every package by the carrier.
+It is printed on the package label in both human-readable and machine-readable formats.
+It is also referred to as a PRO number, waybill number, or airbill number.

 Where do I get a Tracking Number for a package?

-If you sent the package, look at your receipt or carrier manifest.
-If you are receiving the package, you must contact the shipper to obtain the tracking number.
-The tracking number may appear on the invoice or acknowledgement from the shipper.
-Many online stores will include the tracking number in your confirmation email message.
-Simply cut and paste it into PackTrack.com's form.
+If you sent the package (the shipper), check your receipt or carrier manifest.
+If you are receiving the package (the recipient), you must contact the shipper to get the number.
+The tracking number may be listed on your invoice or acknowledgement.
+Many online stores include the tracking number in your confirmation email; you can simply cut and paste it into PackTrack.com's form.

 What does a Tracking Number do?

-The tracking number is read and put into the carriers' computer system at every key point along the route from the shipper to the recipient.
-The carrier can find out where a package is by checking their computer system.
+The tracking number is scanned and entered into the carrier's computer system at every key point along the route from the shipper to the recipient.
+The carrier uses this number to determine the package's current location.

 I have a tracking number, now what?

-If you want to find out where a package is and when it will be delivered, you must contact the carrier.
-You can contact them via telephone, a dedicated computer program on your computer, via the carriers' web site, or through PackTrack.com.
-Go to PackTrack.com's Home Page, enter the tracking number, and press the button for the carrier (if that carrier has a button).
-If that carrier does not have a button, select the carrier from the pull-down list and click "Track".
-You can choose which carriers have quick-access buttons by customizing PackTrack (see below).
-In a few seconds, you will then see a screen showing you where your package is.
+To find out where your package is and when it will be delivered, you must contact the carrier.
+You can contact them by phone, via a dedicated computer program, through the carrier's website, or using PackTrack.com.
+Go to PackTrack.com's Home Page, enter the tracking number, and select the carrier's button.
+If the carrier does not have a button, select them from the pull-down list and click "Track".
+(You can customize which carriers appear as quick-access buttons—see instructions below.)
+In a few seconds, you will see a screen showing your package's status.

 How do I customize PackTrack?

 You must sign in first.
-The only reason we ask that you sign in is so that PackTrack knows who you are.
-We don't ask for any personal information.
-We just need a username and password.
+We only require you to sign in so PackTrack can identify you; we do not ask for any personal information, just a username and password.

-After you sign in, click on the Customize links.
-You'll see our customize screen.
-Type in your password (this prevents others from changing your settings if you share your computer).
-Then, edit the carriers in the text window.
-Simply type in their nicknames.
-Put them in the order you wish to see them on your PackTrack page.
-You can type in upper or lower case.
+After signing in, click on the Customize links.
+On the customize screen, enter your password (this prevents others from changing your settings if you share a computer).
+Next, edit the carriers in the text window by typing in their nicknames.
+Place them in the order you wish to see them on your PackTrack page (case is ignored).
 Press Done when finished.

-Your custom carriers will appear as buttons on your PackTrack page, allowing you to track your packages very quickly.
-All carriers appear in the pull-down menu below.
-This permits you to customize PackTrack, yet still have access to all of our carriers.
+Your custom carriers will appear as buttons on your PackTrack page for quick package tracking.
+All carriers are still accessible in the pull-down menu.
+This allows you to customize your view while keeping access to all of our carriers.

 You can also enter your Time Zone Offset from GMT (Greenwich Mean Time, London, England).
-For example, Eastern Standard Time is -5, Pacific Standard Time is -8, etc.
+For instance, Eastern Standard Time is -5, and Pacific Standard Time is -8.

 You may customize PackTrack as often as you like.